uatuko/ruek/README.md

 [![license](https://img.shields.io/badge/license-MIT-green)](https://raw.githubusercontent.com/uatuko/sentium/main/LICENSE)
 [![codecov](https://codecov.io/gh/uatuko/sentium/graph/badge.svg?token=KR9MkDkk8s)](https://codecov.io/gh/uatuko/sentium)

-Lightning fast, global scale authorisation service without the overhead of (yet another) modeling language.
+Lightning fast, global scale authorization service without the overhead of yet another DSL[^5].

 ## What is Sentium?

-Sentium is an authorisation service for securing your applications and services using zero trust[^1] fine-grained access control (FGA).
+Sentium is an authorization service for securing your applications and services using zero trust[^1] fine-grained authorization (FGA).

-We designed Sentium to be as powerful and scalable as [Zanzibar — Google’s Consistent, Global Authorization System](https://research.google/pubs/zanzibar-googles-consistent-global-authorization-system/) yet simple enough to start using without the overhead of having to learn a new modeling language or a policy syntax.
+We designed Sentium to be as powerful and scalable as [Zanzibar — Google’s Consistent, Global Authorization System](https://research.google/pubs/zanzibar-googles-consistent-global-authorization-system/) yet simple enough to start using without the overhead of having to learn a new DSL to define authorization models or policies.

 ### Why Sentium?

-There are other open-source (and commercial) authorisation services, some are inspired by Google Zanzibar while others tend to offer policy-as-code solutions.
-But these solutions require learning a new modeling language or a policy syntax creating unnecessary complexities.
+There are other open-source (and commercial) authorization services, some are inspired by Google Zanzibar while others tend to offer policy-as-code solutions.
+But almost all of these solutions require learning a new DSL to create authorization models or define policies, which adds unnecessary complexities.

-Using an authorisation service shouldn't come with a requirement to be an expert in building and maintaining authorisation models or policies.
+Using an authorization service shouldn't come with a requirement to be an expert in building and maintaining authorization models or policies.
 It should be as easy as using an API.

-Sentium lean on well known API design principals to provide an authorisation service that's easy to integrate, quick to master and flexible enough to handle complex requirements.
+Sentium lean on well known API design principals to provide an authorization service that's easy to integrate, quick to master and flexible enough to handle complex requirements.